Dr. Stephen Minister

 "Obligation and/or Responsibility: Moral phenomenology with Husserl and Levinas," presented at the Nordic Society for Phenomenology, 5th Annual Meeting, "Self and Other" (April 2007, Copenhagen, Denmark).

-"Levinas's Third and Social Mediation: On the way to a Levinasian theory of social action," presented at the North American Levinas Society, "Levinas and the Political" (May 2006, West Lafayette, Indiana).
+"Levinas's Third and Social Mediation: On the way to a Levinasian theory of social action," presented at the North American Levinas Society, "Levinas and the Political" (May 2006, Purdue University, Indiana).

 "The Love of Wisdom and The Wisdom of Love," invited lecture at Augustana College (December 2006, Sioux Falls, South Dakota).

-"From the Interpersonal to the Social: What Levinasians can learn from Sartre's development of the third party," presented at the North American Sartre Society (October 2006, New York).
+"From the Interpersonal to the Social: What Levinasians can learn from Sartre's development of the third party," presented at the North American Sartre Society (October 2006, Fordham University, New York).

 "Levinas and the 'New Husserl,'" presented at Society for Phenomenology and Existential Philosophy, 44th Annual Conference (October 2005, Salt Lake City).